Alcampopiano/OpenQuestion/docs/docs/faq.md

 ## Can I perform data analysis and/or visualization in OpenQuestion?
 Yes!
 OpenQuestion's reporting module allows researchers to describe their data by building custom interactive visualizations, and writing rich text.
+Charts can even be generated automatically!
 In addition, reports can be exported as interactive HTML files for sharing.
 Please see the [reporting](reporting.md) page for more details.